-Pat Daoust, MSN, RN is the Chief Nursing Officer Seed Global Health.
-She is also a lecturer at the University of Massachusetts School of Nursing and Health Sciences and a clinical instructor at the Boston College Connell School of Nursing.
-She is also the co-chair of the Global Committee for the Association of Nurses in AIDS Care (ANAC).
-She was previously the Director of Health Action AIDS for Physicians for Human Rights (PHR).
-Pat is a registered nurse with over 30 years of clinical, education and managerial experience.
-Prior to joining PHR she worked on issues related to the domestic HIV epidemic and served as the Director of Client Services for the AIDS Action Committee of Massachusetts.
+Ms. Daoust is the Chief Nursing Officer of Seed Global Health.
+She sets the vision and operationalizes all aspects of Seed Global Health’s nursing initiatives.
+She is also the Associate Director for Nursing at the Center for Global Health at Massachusetts General Hospital.
+Furthermore, she lectures on global health at the University of Massachusetts School of Nursing and Health Sciences, co-chairs the Global Committee for the Association of Nurses in AIDS Care (ANAC) and serves on the advisory committee for the Global Nursing Caucus.
+She was the Director of Health Action AIDS for Physicians for Human Rights (PHR).
+Prior to joining PHR, she worked on issues related to the domestic HIV epidemic and served as the Director of Client Services for the AIDS Action Committee of Massachusetts.
 She subsequently worked with the Harvard AIDS Institute and served on the nursing faculty of the KITSO program, an HIV education partnership between the Harvard School of Public Health and the Botswana government.
-She then led a large and innovative Center for Disease Control-funded Nursing leadership and Capacity Building Project in Ethiopia, which is presently being replicated in other African countries.
+She then led a large and innovative Center for Disease Control-funded Nursing Leadership and Capacity Building Project in Ethiopia for I-TECH, which is presently being replicated in other African countries.
+Ms. Daoust is a registered nurse with over 30 years of clinical, education and managerial experience.

 Chief Medical Officer

-Dr. Sayeed is Instructor of Global Health and Social Medicine at Harvard Medical School where he serves as Director of the Program in Newborn Health and Social Change.
+Dr. Sayeed is the Chief Medical Officer of Seed Global Health.
+In this role, he works closely with the physician volunteers in the field in addition to developing and supporting Seed Global Health’s medical program strategy.
+Dr. Sayeed is an Assistant Professor of Global Health, Social Medicine and Pediatrics at Harvard Medical School where he serves as Director of the Program in Newborn Health and Social Change.
 He is a staff neonatologist at Children’s Hospital Boston.
 He is also Program Director for the Responsible Conduct of Research at Harvard Medical School.
 Holding a JD in addition to his medical degree, Dr. Sayeed’s research focus has been on the social and ethical determinants of early childhood survival in resource rich and poor settings.
-He is the author of several peer-reviewed papers and book chapters on the same.
+He is the author of several peer-reviewed papers and book chapters on this topic.
 Dr. Sayeed is co-founder and director of The International Pediatric Outreach Project, a service and delivery-oriented non-profit that partners with health care providers in Africa and India.

-Chief Administrative Officer, Director of Planning and Strategy
+Chief Administrative Officer, Director of Finance and Planning

-Ms. Goldsmith is the Chief Administrative Officer and Director of Planning and Strategy for Seed Global Health.
-Jennifer has previously worked as Director of Finance and Administration for the Harvard AIDS Prevention Research Project, as Assistant Dean for Finance at the Faculty of Arts and Sciences at Harvard University and as Director of Strategic and Financial Planning at Brigham and Women's Hospital.
+Ms. Goldsmith is the Chief Administrative Office of Seed Global Health.
+In this role, she manages the administration, financial, and planning functions of the organization.
+Previously Ms. Goldsmith worked as Director of Finance and Administration for the Harvard AIDS Prevention Research Project, as Assistant Dean for Finance at the Faculty of Arts and Sciences at Harvard University and as Director of Strategic and Financial Planning at Brigham and Women's Hospital.
 She was Special Advisor to the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries based at Harvard Medical School and Development Consultant to Women of Means, an organization providing healthcare to homeless women and families in Boston.
 Most recently Ms. Goldsmith was Director of Strategic Initiatives in Graduate Medical Education at Partners HealthCare where she developed programming in many areas including global and humanitarian medicine.
 Ms. Goldsmith earned her MS in Public Health at the Harvard School of Public Health, her MEd at Boston College and BA from the University of Michigan.

 Fitzhugh Mullan, MD

-Dr. Mullan is the Murdock Head Professor of Medicine and Health Policy at the George Washington University School of Public Health and a Professor of Pediatrics at the George Washington University School of Medicine.
+Dr. Mullan is a Senior Advisor of Seed Global Health.
+In addition, he is the Murdock Head Professor of Medicine and Health Policy at the George Washington University School of Public Health and a Professor of Pediatrics at the George Washington University School of Medicine.
 He served 23 years in the United States Public Health Service starting as a physician in the National Health Service Corps and later as director of the program.
 He subsequently worked at the NIH, served on the staff of Surgeon General C. Everett Koop, directed the Bureau of Health Professions, and attained the rank of Assistant Surgeon General.
 His research focuses on health workforce policy in the United States and globally.
 He has written widely for both professional and general audiences on medical and health policy topics.
-He is the senior editor of the Institute of Medicine 2005 report, Healers Abroad: Americans Responding to Human Resource Crisis in the HIV/AIDS and the principal investigator of the Bill and Melinda Gates Foundation funded Sub-Saharan African Medical School Study.
-Dr. Mullan is the Founding President of the National Coalition for Cancer Survivorship and is a member of the Institute of Medicine of the National Academy of Sciences.
+He is the senior editor of the Institute of Medicine 2005 report, Healers Abroad: Americans Responding to Human Resource Crisis in the HIV/AIDS.
+He was the principal investigator of the Bill and Melinda Gates Foundation funded Sub-Saharan African Medical School Study SAMSS) and is PI of the Medical Education Partnership Initiative (MEPI) Coordinating Center.
+Dr. Mullan was the Founding President of the National Coalition for Cancer Survivorship, a member of the SEED Global Health Board of Directors, and a member of the Institute of Medicine of the National Academy of Sciences.

 Deputy Chief Nursing Officer

-Prior to joining to the Center for Global Health, Julie worked in Haiti with Partners in Health and their sister organization, Zamni Lasante.
+Ms. Anathan is the Deputy Chief Nursing Officer of Seed Global Health.
+In this role, she supports volunteers in the field and develops and evaluates Seed Global Health’s nursing programs.
+She is also the International Nurse Program Manager of the Center for Global Health at Massachusetts General Hospital.
+Previously, Ms. Anathan worked with Partners in Health and their sister organization, Zamni Lasante in Haiti.
 She partnered with Haitian clinical nurse educators to create an education strategy to improve patient care and encourage nursing retention at l'Hôpital Saint Nicolas.
 She also served as a member of the transitional operations team at University Hospital of Mirebalais.
-Before the hospital opened in March 2013, Julie helped to lay the foundation of nursing systems and policies/procedures and was involved in the hiring, orientation and support of the nurses as they came onboard.
-Julie holds a Bachelor of Science degree in Nursing from Boston College and a Master of Public Health degree with a concentration in International Health from Boston University.
+Before the hospital opened in March 2013, Ms. Anathan helped to lay the foundation of nursing systems and policies/procedures and was involved in the hiring, orientation and support of the nurses as they came onboard.
+She holds a Bachelor of Science degree in Nursing from Boston College and a Master of Public Health degree with a concentration in International Health from Boston University.

 Director of Partnerships